Attract hummingbirds to your garden by planting their favorite nectar-rich flowering vines. Grow these vines for hummingbirds.

 Passiflora incarnata, Zones 5 to 9

 Its unique flowers make this vine a standout in a sunny spot in the garden or a container.
-You can even overwinter it as a houseplant.
-Also called maypop, this quick-spreading plant may need a bit of taming.
+You can even overwinter passionflower as a houseplant.
+Also called maypop, these quick-spreading vines for hummingbirds may need a bit of taming.
 Avoid using other species invasive to your area.

 Why we love it: It’s native to the southeast U.S. and also attracts butterflies.